In the guide

 • for journeys over 65 km the transporter must have the correct authorisation and certificate of competence

-For more information see 'Transporting livestock by road: paperwork'.
+For more information see 'Transporting animals by road'.

 Back to top